 Mr. Gehl's wide range of experience in financing, developing and managing high-growth technology companies, as well as his entrepreneurial experience, has considerably broadened the Board's perspective, particularly as the Company engaged in capital raising activities to fund the early stages of its development.
-Mr. Gehl also serves as our Board-designated "audit committee financial expert" and as the Chair of the Board's Audit Committee.
+Mr. Gehl also serves as our Board-designated "audit committee financial expert," as the Chair of the Board's Audit Committee and as a member of the Nominating and Corporate Governance Committee.